 omitted output

-Finally, router R3 advertises the default route with metric-type 2 and cost 1 using an LSA Type-5.
+Finally, router R3 advertises the default route with a metric type of 2 and a cost of 1 using an LSA of type 5.

 Router R3